 1. Carve Off a Hot Path as a Service

 If one specific service in your fleet is the perpetual problem child (high CPU, latency-sensitive, or constantly hit with reliability issues), rewrite just that one in Rust, behind the same API contract.
-This is the lowest-risk migration.
 Other Go services keep talking to it via HTTP/gRPC, oblivious to the underlying language.
+Being able to do this can be super motivating:

 2. Replace a Sidecar / Worker Process